benva/secondhand-marketplace/README.md

   * Less punishing search, look into regex for spaces.
 Geobroskets should  return geobaskets, geo baskets should also return geobaskets.

   * Change It So Every Designer And Title Are Capitalized At The First Letter

+*Vue
+  *Change spacing in error
+  *fix user error in index
+  *sensitive information showing in script?